SmartChartSuite/SmartChart-Database-Setup/SETUP.md

 These should never replace existing lines, only be added to the end of the file.
 After saving and exiting, restart the postgres service.

 # Tables and Schema by SCS Component
+**Note: For the following steps, you may also use the Database Builder script.
+Please see the `README.md` file for more information.**

 ## Creating Databases
 There are 3 databases that must be created:
 * claritynlp